+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are a mix of plaster on the hard, timber stud and plasterboard and timber lath and plaster.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
+No 3 carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are mainly of suspended timber construction.
-The property was fully furnished and the floors were covered throughout and accordingly there was no view possible of the floor timbers.
+The floors are of suspended timber construction, part concrete.
+The majority of the floors were covered and accordingly our view of the floor timbers/surfaces was greatly restricted.
 We were unable to locate an access hatch to any sub-floor areas which may exist.
-Internal initially and bitch on fittings Built in some and some last at the first but an advantage of Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal injury and hitchen fittings Duilt in such sands were leaked into but no stoned items Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber, part timber and glazed.
-There are some low head heights.
-The kitchen has semi modern wall and base storage units.
-A timber carpeted staircase leads from the ground floor hallway to first floor level.
-N Chimney breasts and fireplaces Visually inspected.
+The internal doors are of timber.
+A timber carpeted staircase leads to first floor level.
+The kitchen has semi modern base units with additional units in the utility room.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge has a reconstituted stone fire surround with the fireplace not currently in use.
+The two front ground floors rooms have solid fuel fireplaces with timber surrounds.
+All other fireplaces have been blocked off with the surrounds removed.
 Internal decorations Visually inspected.
 Cellars None.